raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 Note that dropping fields containing its own types is possible for self-recursive types in practice in most cases because otherwise such types' values cannot exist at runtime unless they are dynamically generated in functions or thunks in the fields.

-When I look at [the Koka's documentation](https://koka-lang.github.io/koka/doc/book.html#sec-copying), it seems to have record support but I couldn't figure out how it solves this case yet.
+When I look at [the Koka's documentation](https://koka-lang.github.io/koka/doc/book.html#sec-copying), it seems to have record type support but I couldn't figure out how it solves this case yet.
 It's also an option to expose the compiler's details and allow annotations to enforce in-place updates for end-users while it might not be the best option in the long term.

 ## Conclusion